jschhie/Events-Assistant/README.md

 ## Project Overview
 A dynamic Flask web application that allows users to create, modify, search, bookmark, and delete custom events while handling user authentication (login, logout, and registration).

+This web app is hosted on <a href="https://www.pythonanywhere.com/">PythonAnywhere</a>.
+You can visit this project at https://jschhie.pythonanywhere.com/login?next=%2F.

 ### Features
 * Web pages rendered with Jinja templating and styled with CSS and Bootstrap elements.
 * Account information and event details stored into a relational SQLite database.